Sections in this Topic

 This phase is sometimes called the Diagnostic Phase.
 The nature of discovery depends on the philosophy of the consultant and client.
 Some prefer a rather orderly sequence of phases, while others prefer a more emergent approach.

-Guidelines and Resources for Discovery Phase of Consulting
+Guidelines and Resources for the Discovery Phase of Consulting

 3. Action Planning, Alignment and Integration